SchuhBaum/FreeLockOnCamera/ReadMe.md

 3. Start the game as normal.
 Make sure that the in-game option `Launch Setting` is set to `Play Offline`.

 ### Bug reports
 I am still new to Elden Ring modding.
 If you find bugs or side effects let me know.
 Please describe step-by-step how to reproduce the issue.

-### Contact
-If you have feedback, you can message me on Discord `@schuhbaum` or write an email to SchuhBaum71@gmail.com.
+You can post them in the [Issues](https://github.com/SchuhBaum/FreeLockOnCamera/issues) tab.

 ### License
 See the LICENSE-MIT.md file.

 ### Changelog
+v0.0.8:
+- Initial release.